11 Books by Black Authors You Should Read in College

 The book provides a vivid and brilliant portrayal of Black womanhood, examining how Black women must deal with the racism perpetuated by white society while also encountering sexism and misogyny.
 Cooper does a profound job connecting her personal stories to the larger social and political realities of the United States; her ancedotes include experiences with racial discrimination, attending predominantly white schools, and relationships with Black men and women.

-"Eloquent Rage" validates the experiences of Black women, while giving other racial groups a comprehensive understanding of the complexity of Black womanhood.
+"Eloquent Rage" validates the experiences of Black women, while giving other racial groups a comprehensive understanding of the complexity of Black womanhood.$$ on Amazon

 Written by Ta-Nehisi Coates — who is arguably one of our country's most talented Black male writers and race and cultural analysts — "The Water Dancer" (2019) is both a New York Times bestseller and Oprah's Book Club selection.
 In this poignant debut novel, Coates provides a moving account of the emotional and psychological toll of slavery on families.